Use Case Stories

 Why specificity matters

-Vague use cases can't be evaluated, prioritized, or implemented.
+Vague use cases can't be evaluated, prioritised, or implemented.
 Specificity enables:

-• Comparison and prioritization: You can compare use cases and prioritize based on value, feasibility, and strategic alignment
+Comparison and prioritisation: You can compare use cases and prioritise based on value, feasibility, and strategic alignment

 Specificity is the foundation for confident AI decision-making.